Reviewed by Dr. Danielle Morosco

 It would help if you took your Frenchie at least 1 to 2 hours before the scheduled time.
 This allows the vet to examine your dog before performing a C-section.
-However, you may be allowed in the operation room or not.
+However, may not be allowed in the operation room

 Be Ready to Learn Instructions

 After a safe procedure, the vet gives you several instructions.
 This advice helps you take care of the mother and the puppies healthily.
 Whether you are a new Frenchie owner or not, you should follow the instructions.

 Again, following the vet’s instructions helps you worry less about health concerns.
 Healthy French Bulldogs have an average lifespan of between 10 to 14 years.